 About the new notes

-They have already been called "the world's most beautiful banknotes".
 The combination of the retrospective, iconic obverse motif and the reverse's modern, abstract cubic pattern is completely novel in international banknote design.

 Obverses: An easily recognisable primary motif